How much protection does immunization give

 What we do know is that when a population of children gets immunized the number of cases falls dramatically, and it is enough to ask of a vaccine that it should do that.
 It is also generally agreed that individual protection falls quite rapidly after the last shot, so that 5 years later the amount of protection may have fallen to quite a low level.

 Recent research suggests that modern acellular pertussis vaccines do not give as good protection as the older whole cell vaccines.
 As a very rough rule of thumb, you could say the old vaccine is effective for about 10 years and the newer ones 5 years.
 But this is a great simplification of a complex issue.
-It is also likely that the newer vaccines are not so good at preventing colonisation by pertussis and this may create greater risk of transmission.
+It is also likely that the newer vaccines are not so good at preventing colonisation of the respiratory tract by pertussis and this may create greater risk of transmission.

 It seems that to a significant extent it we can say that immunization can prevent the disease but not necessarily the infection.
 This area is being extensively researched.